JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part1/index.md

 ---
-title: "Learning Journey and Reflections on R Medicine 2022 Conference"
+title: "Learning Journey and Reflections on R Medicine 2022 Conference Part 1"
 subtitle: ""
 excerpt: "This narrative is a write up on Day 1 and Day 2 of my learning journey in the [R Medicine 2022 Conference](https://events.linuxfoundation.org/r-medicine/)"
 format: hugo